 Once you have developed an inguinal hernia, there is no way other than surgery to repair the weakened muscles.
-So, what’s the significance and role of yoga post a hernia surgery?
+Therefore, what’s the significance and role of yoga post a hernia surgery?
 Simple yoga postures can prevent a recurrence of the inguinal hernia by strengthening the abdominal muscles and maintaining body weight.
-But it is recommended to practice these yoga asanas after proper consultation with the doctor, especially during the recovery period.
+However, it is recommended to practice these yoga asanas after proper consultation with the doctor, especially during the recovery period.

 List of 7 Yoga asanas that can speed up the process of healing after an inguinal surgery: